 • Central Unified School District in Fresno, California

-• Gateway School District in Pittsburgh, Pennsylvania
+• Pittsburgh Public Schools in Pittsburgh, Pennsylvania

-• School District of Lancaster, Pennsylvania
+• School District of Lancaster in Lancaster, Pennsylvania

 • Life Male Steam Academy in Pittsburgh, Pennsylvania